mjschultz/django-tastefulpy/docs/bundles.rst

 What Are Bundles?
 =================

-Bundles are a small abstraction that allow Tastypie to pass data between resources.
+Bundles are a small abstraction that allow Tastefulpy to pass data between resources.
 This allows us not to depend on passing ``request`` to every single method (especially in places where this would be overkill).
 It also allows resources to work with data coming into the application paired together with an unsaved instance of the object in question.
-Finally, it aids in keeping Tastypie more thread-safe.
+Finally, it aids in keeping Tastefulpy more thread-safe.

 Think of it as package of user data & an object instance (either of which are optionally present).